 There are other approval conditions to meet.
-If there is more than one class of shares the scheme shares must satisfy additional conditions.
-If the company is a close company (as defined for tax purposes) then a 10% or more shareholder (including options) cannot participate.
+If there is more than one class of share the scheme shares must satisfy additional conditions.
+If the company is a close company (as defined for tax purposes) then a 25% or more shareholder (including options) cannot participate.
+The 25% limit applies in place of the previous 10% limit from 10 July 2003.
+Also, once a CSOP is established changes to key features of it must be approved in advance by the Inland Revenue.